chandanmal00/VisaAppointmentNotifier/README.md

 This is simlar to first one, but more stricter and much more accurate.
 The idea was to text only when must and also to save on texting costs.

 ![WhatsApp Image 2021-12-06 at 5 59 35 AM](https://user-images.githubusercontent.com/25375284/144770470-a0e3b7eb-7624-4333-827e-396852717dfa.jpeg)

+**Wish Everyone Best luck, everyone gets the appointment and are able to meet their loved ones, Aameen!